Rwandan Revolution: Deterioration of Hutu–Tutsi relations

-The Hutu counter-elite enjoyed reasonable relations with the king and the Tutsi elite in the early 1950s, as the quest for democracy dominated political life.
+The Hutu counter-elite enjoyed reasonable relations with the King and the Tutsi elite in the early 1950s, as the quest for democracy dominated political life.
 Young Tutsi and Hutu who had been educated in Catholic seminaries or worked in international commerce, came together as "evolués", working in junior roles in the colonial administration.
 Hutu–Tutsi relations deteriorated rapidly from 1956, however.
 In July, Congolese newspaper La Presse Africaine published an article by an anonymous Rwandan priest detailing alleged centuries-long abuses of the Hutu by the Tutsi elite.
 This article was followed up in La Presse Africaine and other Congolese and Burundian newspapers with a series of other articles detailing the history of relations between the groups and the king's status.
-King Mutara and the Tutsi elite dismissed the claims, retorting that no ethnic impediment to social mobility existed and that the Hutu and Tutsi were indistinguishable.
+King Rudahigwa and the Tutsi elite dismissed the claims, retorting that no ethnic impediment to social mobility existed and that the Hutu and Tutsi were indistinguishable.
 The next catalyst for the breakdown of relations was the occurrence of the country's first democratic elections under universal male suffrage in September 1956.
 The populace were permitted to vote for the sub-chiefs, and 66% of those elected were Hutu.
 Higher positions in the traditional and colonial hierarchies were still appointed rather than elected, and these remained overwhelmingly Tutsi.
 The imbalance between these two weightings highlighted the perceived unfairness of the system for Hutu.